 And that brings us to this last point…

-My Web Audit combines over 40+ manual and automated audit points that identify the major design, SEO, security and performance issues that cost businesses money.
+My Web Audit combines over 40+ manual and automated audit points that identify the major design, SEO, security, and performance issues that cost businesses money.
 The tool includes built-in email automation features, to make your follow-up a breeze.
 Automating this area of your business can help you focus more of your time on building top-notch sites for your customers.
-This tool provides easy-to-read results scores to show your customer’s website health.
+This app provides easy-to-read results to show your customer’s website health.
 You can display full audit results with the click of a button.
 It identifies top priorities, giving you an instant to-do list for your customer’s website.